-8. M Lock Utility (LKE)
+8. M Lock Editor (LKE)

 Introduction

-The M Lock Utility (LKE) is a tool for examining and changing the YottaDB LOCK environment.
+The M Lock Editor (LKE) is a tool for examining and changing the YottaDB LOCK environment.
 For a description of M LOCKs, refer to the LOCKs section in the General Language Features of M and the description of the LOCK command in the Commands chapter of the Programmer's Guide.

 1. SHOW all or specified LOCKs currently active